bowenyi-umich/bowenyi-umich.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-It's me, Bowen Yi!
+It's me, Bowen!
 As a Computer Science student at the University of Michigan, I am very fortunate to research Natural Language Processing (NLP) and Computational Social Science (CSS) with [David Jurgens "the Great"](https://jurgens.people.si.umich.edu/) and [Benjamin Litterer (as his very first mentee!)](https://twitter.com/BenLitterer).
 My research integrates NLP, CSS, and Affective Computing to understand human behavior.
 You can find our amazing research work at [Blablablab](https://blablablab.si.umich.edu/)!

 Before my journey at Michigan, I grew up in [Yueyang, Hunan](https://en.wikipedia.org/wiki/Yueyang).
 It is a beautiful city nestled by [Dongting Lake](https://en.wikipedia.org/wiki/Dongting_Lake) and famous for Fan Zhongyan's [Memorial to Yueyang Tower](https://zh.wikisource.org/zh-hans/%E5%B2%B3%E9%99%BD%E6%A8%93%E8%A8%98).
 I am one of the rare Hunaneses who can't sustain hot spice.